Trekkie: Stereotypes

 A Newsweek cover article in December 1986 also cited many such stereotypes, depicting Star Trek fans as overweight and socially maladjusted "kooks" and "crazies".
 The sketch and articles are representative of many media depictions of Trekkies, with fascination with Star Trek a common metaphor for useless, "fetishistic" obsession with a topic; fans thus often hide their devotion to avoid social stigma.
 Such depictions have helped popularize a view of devoted fans, not just of Star Trek, as potential fanatics.
 Reinforced by the well-known acts of violence by John Hinckley Jr. and Mark David Chapman, the sinister, obsessed "fan in the attic" has become a stock character in works such as the films The Fan (1981) and Misery (1990), and the television series Black Mirror.

 Defenders

 Patrick Stewart objected when an interviewer described Trekkies as "weird", calling it a "silly thing to say".
 He added, "How many do you know personally?
 You couldn't be more wrong."
 (According to Stewart, however, the actors dislike being called Trekkies and are careful to distinguish between themselves and the Trekkie audience.)

-Asimov said of them, "Trekkies are intelligent, interested, involved people with whom it is a pleasure to be, in any numbers.
+Isaac Asimov said of them, "Trekkies are intelligent, interested, involved people with whom it is a pleasure to be, in any numbers.
 Why else would they have been involved in Star Trek, an intelligent, interested, and involved show?"

+In 1998, the fan studies scholar Henry Jenkins published the journal article "Star Trek Rerun, Reread, Rewritten," in which he defended the behavior of Star Trek fans from an academic angle, arguing that they were "'poachers' of textual meanings who appropriate popular texts and reread them in a fashion that serves different interests."
+Jenkins' subsequent monograph Textual Poachers (1992), which was written "to participate in the process of redefining the public identity of fandom", also discussed Star Trek fans.